 - Schnoodle (miniature schnauzer and poodle)

-There is a wide variety of dog breeds out there and an equally wide variety of poodle mixes.
-With just a little research, you can find the right breed for your home.
+There are a variety of dog breeds that can join your family, and plenty of poodle mixes can be great options.
+With just a little research, you can find the right breed for your home!